-The analysis in this section examines the potential value of more fully utilizing the existing transmission network by utilizing temperature-adjusted, emergency ratings for MISO's transmission facilities.
+The analysis in this section examines the potential value of more fully utilizing the existing network by utilizing temperature-adjusted, emergency ratings for MISO's transmission facilities.

-Figure A82: Potential Value of Additional Transmission Capability
+Figure A87: Potential Value of Additional Transmission Capability

-To estimate the congestion savings of using temperature-adjusted ratings, we performed a study using NERC/IEEE estimates of ambient temperature effects on transmission ratings.
+To estimate the congestion savings of using temperature-adjusted ratings, we performed a study of ambient temperature effects on transmission ratings.
 Using the formulae and data from IEEE Standards (IEEE Std C37.30.1TM-2011), we derived ratios of allowable continuous facility current (flow) at prevailing ambient temperatures to the Rated Continuous Current for different classes of transmission elements (e.g., Forced Air-Cooled Transformers and Transmission Lines).
-We used the most conservative class of permissible ratings increases under the Standard for the type of element (Line or Transformer).
-We then used the ambient temperatures prevailing in the transmission area to estimate the temperatureadjusted rating.
+We used the most conservative class of permissible ratings increases under the Standard for the type of element.
+We then used the ambient temperatures in the transmission area to estimate the temperature-adjusted rating.
 We calculated the value of increasing the transmission limits by multiplying the increase in the limit by the real-time constraint shadow price.

-To estimate the benefits of emergency ratings, we identified transmission elements with identical normal and emergency ratings.
-For these elements, we assumed that the short-term emergency rating would increase by 10 percent.
-This is a reasonable assumption given that the average emergency ratings, when provided by a transmission owner, are 9 to 17 percent higher for each facility type and voltage class combination.
-Figure A82 shows the estimated benefits of utilizing temperature-adjusted emergency ratings by month and region for the last two years.
+To estimate the benefits of emergency ratings, we assumed that the emergency rating would be 10 percent higher than the normal rating for facilities with no emergency rating.
+Average emergency ratings, when provided by a transmission owner, are 9 to 17 percent higher for each facility type and voltage class combination.
+Figure A87 shows the estimated benefits of utilizing temperature-adjusted emergency ratings by month and region for the last two years.

-Figure A82: Potential Value of Additional Transmission Capability 2022-2023
+Figure A87: Potential Value of Additional Transmission Capability 2023-2024